sporeball/lifeblood/docs/customization.md

 #### enable_dark_theme
 type: `boolean`

-if `true`, a dark theme will be used on devices which express a preference.\
+if `true`, a dark theme will be used on devices which express a preference.
-this is enabled by default.

 #### enable_versions
 type: `boolean`